tidymicrobiome/microbiomedataset/README.md

 If you use `microbiomedataset` in your publications, please cite this paper:

-tidyMicrobiome for microbiome data processing and analysis.
+MicrobiomeDataset: An tidy framework for organizing and processing microbiome data.

 Xiaotao Shen, Chuchu Wang,Michael P. Snyder.